 Over time EV and motoring fraternity learned better, and they now know hoe to make the best use of batteries.
 Atop the technology improvements we are now getting EV s that can travel to any destination in the country without a recharge.

 Resale value is a major factor in population growth and the thinking beyond the early Leaf and corrections in erroneous cost of ownership will contribute this largely.
-Read more on this: https://evrev.lk/2019/08/22/running-cost-resale-value/
+You may read on this at the end of the write-up Link*1.

 However the growth and adaptation for EV is eminent.
-Why, firstly we got no choice, and secondly we are rather followers in general, not the innovators (pardon me, there are exceptions).
+Firstly we got no choice although we are rather followers in general, not the innovators (pardon me, there are exceptions).
 And there are many other reasons atop the global growth.

 Energy demand by 2040